To be more successful in their search for a co-op position, students are encouraged to do the following:

 - Consider membership in professional organizations and take

 - It is suggested that the student review the job description

 with their faculty mentor to ensure that the position is a good

-- Students and employers will mutually schedule interviews and
+- With the assistance of the Co-Op Office, students and employers will mutually schedule interviews and

 screening.
 It is important that students respond to all communications